AshridgeTechnologies/elemento/design/Programming error handling.md

 - Keeping generated code efficient
 - Conventional code would use JSX anyway
 - !!!
 React elements must be given the actual prop values, not just a big lump
+- Some warnings will pass through the unusual value
+- Errors may want to substitute a harmless value and report error

 Possibilities
 -------------

-- State object init values are in a function, wrapped in error handling with the component name by the constructor or useGetObjectState
+- State object init values are in a function, wrapped in error handling with the component name by the constructor or useObjectState
 - Function is only called when needed (but that is on every render...)
 - Builder pattern for state objects that knows what property is being initialised
 - State object property expressions always wrapped in functions